WestonSF/ArcGISDataToolkit/ReadMe.md

 #### WFS Layer Download
 Downloads the data used in a WFS layer.

-#### Database Migration
+#### Database Replication
-Copies data from one geodatabase to another using a XML file to map dataset names.
+Copies data from one geodatabase to another using a CSV file to map dataset names.
+Two update options:

+* Existing Mode - Will delete and append records, so field names need to be the same.

+* New Mode - Copies data over.
+Requires no locks on geodatabase datasets being overwritten.

 #### Database Contents To CSV
 Exports out the names of datasets in a geodatabase to a CSV file.

 #### Remove Duplicate Domains
 Gets a list of used domains in the database then removes those not being used.
 Also looks at configuration file to find duplicate domains, then re-assigns a domain and removes the unused duplicate domain.

+#### Mortgage Data Import (IN DEVELPOMENT)
+Imports LINZ encumbrance data, cleans it up and pushes into feature class format with bank mortgage is with.

 ## Features